scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

 Examples
 --------

-In this section we consider a collection of examples.
+In this section we consider a collection of applications examples.
+This first is a simple two channel loop-through with addition of left and right gain sliders.
+The second is again two channel, but now cross left-right panning is developed.
+In of these examples the DSP is memoryless, so there is no need to maintain state using Python globals.
+The third example is an equal-ripple bandpass filter, which utilizes :code:`sk_dsp_comm.fir_design_helper` to design the filter.
+The final example develops a three-band audio equalizer using *peaking filters* to raise and lower the gain over a narrow band of frequencies.

 Left and Right Gain Sliders
 ===========================

-In this first example the signal processing is again minimal, but now two-channel (stereo) processing is untilized, and left and right channel gain slider using :code:`ipywidgets` are introduced.
-Since the audio stream is running in a thread, the :code:`ipywidgets` can freely run and interactively coedntrol parameters inside the callback function.
+In this first example the signal processing is again minimal, but now two-channel (stereo) processing is utilized, and left and right channel gain slider using :code:`ipywidgets` are introduced.
+Since the audio stream is running in a thread, the :code:`ipywidgets` can freely run and interactively control parameters inside the callback function.
 The two slider widgets are created below, followed by the callback, and finally calling the :code:`interactive_stream` method to run without limit in two channel mode.
-A 1 kHz sinusoid test signal is input to the lelft channel and a 5 kHz sinusoid is input to the right channel.
+A 1 kHz sinusoid test signal is input to the left channel and a 5 kHz sinusoid is input to the right channel.
 While viewing the AD2 scope output in real-time, the gain sliders are adjusted and the signal levels move up and down.
 A screen shot taken from the Jupyter notebook is combined with a screenshot of the scope output to verify the correlation between the observed signal amplitudes and the slider positions is given in Figure :ref:`LeftRightGainSlider`.
+The callback listing, including the set-up of the ipywidgets gain sliders, is given below:

 .. code-block:: python